-We are accepting requests on a VERY limited basis, mostly from authors or publishers we’ve worked with in the past, but you’re welcome to pitch your book to us and request a review if it meets our other guidelines.
+I am accepting requests on a VERY limited basis, mostly from authors or publishers I’ve worked with in the past, but you’re welcome to pitch your book and request a review if it meets the other guidelines.

 Is my book a good fit for review on this blog?

-Kasey only reviews middle grade and young adult fiction and select nonfiction.
-Gabrielle only reviews young adult fiction.
+At present I only review middle grade and young adult fiction and select nonfiction.

-For fiction, we are especially interested in clean books, but that’s not a requirement.
-We’re also looking for books with diverse casts of characters.
+For fiction, I am especially interested in clean books, but that’s not a requirement.
+I’m also looking for books with diverse casts of characters.

-Contemporary and fantasy/light sci-fi are Kasey’s favorites, but other genres are good, too– historical and mystery for instance.
-She likes books that explore complex family relationships and mental health issues and also has a huge soft spot for re-imagined fairy tales.
+Contemporary and fantasy/light sci-fi are my favorites, but other genres are good, too– historical and mystery for instance.
+I like books that explore complex family relationships and mental health issues and also have a huge soft spot for re-imagined fairy tales.

 What format do you prefer for ARC or review copies?

-Kasey can work with most e-book formats, but also prefers .MOBI.
-She will accept paperback/hard cover copies as well.
+I can work with most e-book formats, but prefer .MOBI.
+I will accept paperback/hard cover copies as well.

-While it’s really important to us and to the integrity of The Story Sanctuary to be honest in our reviews, we’re not in the business of posting negative reviews.
-If we can’t find anything positive to say about the story or we’re having a really difficult time reading the entirety of the novel, we prefer to email the author and discuss some options.
-Perhaps instead of a review, we can host an author interview or other type of post.
+While it’s really important to me and to the integrity of The Story Sanctuary to be honest in my reviews, I’m not in the business of posting nasty reviews.
+If I can’t find anything positive to say about the story or I’m having a really difficult time reading the entirety of the novel, I prefer to email the author and discuss some options.
+Perhaps instead of a review, I can host an author interview or other type of post.

-We do not post DNF (did not finish) reviews for a book we’ve abandoned as they aren’t very helpful for potential readers.
+I do not post DNF (did not finish) reviews for a book I’ve abandoned as I don’t believe they’re very helpful for potential readers.

 When will your review get posted?

-Your review will be posted within 90 days of my receiving your book (after we’ve accepted your review request).
-That said, we will do our best to accommodate authors looking to coordinate review posts with the release date of a novel, because we know how important that is.
+Your review will be posted within 90 days of my receiving your book (after I’ve accepted your review request).
+That said, I will do my best to accommodate authors looking to coordinate review posts with the release date of a novel, because I know how important that is.
 Some advice on this, though, is send your requests early!
 A lot of bloggers fill their calendars way in advance.
-Presently, we’re looking to fill post slots about two months from now.
+Presently, I’m looking to fill post slots about two months from now.

 Do you respond to all review requests?

 Unfortunately not.
-Due to time constraints, we usually only respond to requests we are interested in reviewing.
+Due to time constraints, I usually only respond to requests I’m interested in reviewing.

 Do you post cover reveals and other promotional material?

-Entirely at our discretion, and usually only for authors/publishers we’ve worked with in the past or are an established favorite.
+Entirely at my discretion, and usually only for authors/publishers I’ve worked with in the past or are an established favorite.

 Do you participate in blog tours?

 Yes!
-Please ask us to participate in your blog tour.
-If you have interest in doing a guest post or author interview with us in addition to a review, please let us know that, too!
+Please ask me to participate in your blog tour.
+If you have interest in doing a guest post or author interview with me in addition to a review, please let me know that, too!